leaCalot/FlashStim/README.md

 This repository contains the design files (Eagle) and source code for the Flash Stim, a power unit that uses a Xenon Photoflash circuit as driver for the output stage.
 This design was inspired by discussions on various online e-stim forums.

+***Before proceeding***
+* You proceed at your own risk.
+* You use, modify, cite, distribute everything you see under the terms of the [LICENSE](LICENSE)
+* You should be experienced with electrical safety
+* You should be experienced in embedded firmware and electrical circuits
+* You agree to take any non-technical discussion to the appropriate [venue](reddit.com/r/estim/),
+* and abide by the [code of conduct](CODE_OF_CONDUCT.md) for anything else.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.